 - Polycystic ovarian disease (PCOD)

-- Addison’s disease (deficiency of hormones of adrenal glands)
+- Addison’s disease (deficiency of hormones in adrenal glands)

 - Cushing’s syndrome (excessive production of the hormone cortisol which leads to weight gain and puffy face)